vapoursynth/vapoursynth/doc/functions/video/resize.rst

                 Spline16(vnode clip[, ...])
                 Spline36(vnode clip[, ...])
                 Spline64(vnode clip[, ...])
-                Bob(vnode clip, string filter="bicubic", bint tff[, ...])
+                Bob(vnode clip[, string filter="bicubic", bint tff, ...])
    :module: resize

    In VapourSynth the resizers have several functions.
-In addition to scaling, they also do colorspace conversions and conversions to and from the compat formats.
+In addition to scaling, they also do colorspace conversions.
 Resize converts a clip of known or unknown format to another clip of known or unknown format, changing only the parameters specified by the user.
 The resize filters can handle varying size and format input clips and turn them into constant format clips.

    If you do not know which resizer to choose, then try Bicubic.
 It usually makes a good neutral default.